Ohio's Amish Country: 12 Highlights and Hidden Treasures

 You will find a range of fresh fruits and vegetables that were raised on the farm.
 It is some of the freshest produce you can find for a reasonable price.
 They also specialize in berries, like blueberries and strawberries, that are used in many local jams.

 The farm is a favorite of locals who go for the plush hanging baskets, bedding plants, and quality mulch.
 Only an unassuming stand by the road and small sign mark the family farm, but the products are some of the best you will find in the region.

 The Depot at the Middlefield Historical Society is a 1930s ice cream parlor complete with the stools and the heaping scoops of your favorite flavor.
 A stop at the Depot is a refreshing way to break up your visit to Amish Country, and it's a place where you can order old-fashioned sodas and sundaes while taking in some of the local history.

 The shop is in an old B&O Railroad depot that was built in 1874.
 It was destroyed by fire and re-built in 1910 and eventually turned into an ice cream parlor.
 The Depot features historical memorabilia, and the building has a covered front porch where you can take a few minutes to relax.
 Be sure to check out the caboose car next to the depot.

 Address: 14979 S. State Avenue, Middlefield, Ohio

-One of the best and most delicious things to do in Amish country is visit a cheese factory and take a cheesemaking tour.
+One of the best and most delicious things to do in Amish Country is visit a cheese factory and take a cheesemaking tour.
 You will see several cheese factories as you drive, and most offer daily tours.
-Heini's Cheese Chalet in Berlin, Guggisberg Cheese in Sugarcreek, and Steiner Dairy in Baltic offer quality products and tours.
+Bunker Hill Cheese in Millersburg and Guggisberg Cheese in Sugarcreek offer quality products and tours.
 You can go behind-the-scenes to see the process of how local cheese is made using local products and labor.

 Address: 3457 State Route 93, Baltic, Ohio